foo123/FILTER.js/api-reference.md

 * `Bokeh` : apply a fast Bokeh (Depth-of-Field) effect to an image
 * `FloodFill` : apply a (fast) flood fill (scanline seed fill) to paint an (connected) area of an image (with given tolerance factor)
 * `PatternFill` : apply a (fast) pattern fill to an (connected) area of an image using another image as pattern
-* `ChannelCopy` : copy a channel from an image to another channel on target image
+* `ChannelCopy` : copy a channel from an image to another channel on target image (can also act as `AlphaMask` depending on operation mode)
-* `AlphaMask` : apply another image as an alpha mask to the target image
-* `ColorMask` : replace a color or use a color as mask for another image pattern (e.g *green screen* effects) (TO BE ADDED)
 * `DropShadow` : generate drop shadow(s) with opacity on image (analogous to ActionScript filter)
 * `SeamlessTile` : create a seamless tileable pattern from target image
 * `ConnectedComponents` : extract fast all or only those matching Color/Intensity/Hue connected components of an image (and their bounding boxes)
+* `ActiveShapeExtractor` : adapt and extract active shapes/contours from image using gradient fields (TO BE ADDED)
 * `CannyEdges` : an efficient Canny Edges Detector/Extractor
 * `HaarDetector` : detect features and their bounding boxes in image (selection) using Viola-Jones-Lienhart openCV algorithm with `HAAR` cascades (adapted from [HAAR.js](https://github.com/foo123/HAAR.js))
 * `ColorDetector` : fast detect and track color regions and their statistics (centroid, bounding box, histogram, ..)
 (TO BE ADDED)
-* `ActiveShapeExtractor` : adapt and extract active shapes/contours from image using gradient fields (TO BE ADDED)
 * `LipContourExtractor` : extract lip shape contour using Enevo's Jumping Snake (active shape) algorithm (TO BE ADDED)